Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 # 6. Boundry Conditions
 In the KTP crystal, the input and output faces undergo convective and radiative cooling, allowing heat to dissipate efficiently from these surfaces.
-Meanwhile, the lateral surfaces are maintained at a constant temperature through a cooling system, typically using a coolant such as water or liquid nitrogen.
+Since the lateral surfaces are in contact with a cooling system, only conductive heat transfer occurs at these boundaries, maintaining a constant temperature.
+As a result, there are no mathematical complexities associated with lateral surface boundary conditions.
+Heat transfer within crystal occurs exclusively through conduction, since it is a solid.
 Additionally, we need to carefully determine the boundary conditions of the crystal's axis for accurate modeling.

 <p align="center">
   <img src="./Archive/images/3.%20Readme_images/image05.png" alt="Image 5" width="85%">